Caisho/ura-transactions/README.md

 MAPBOX_API_KEY=my-api-key
 ```

+### Install Docker Compose
+Docker and Docker Compose is needed to run the Postgres DB for storing transaction and project data.
+Follow the instructions at [docker docs](https://docs.docker.com/compose/install/) to install Docker Compose.

 ### Get geojson data files

 Coordinate information for Singapore's MRT and postal districts are presently stored in `/data/ folder but this will be moved to public data repository in the future.
 The geojson data is used to generate point and polygon features in maps.